-These are the three functions without a definition.
-Since these functions are expected to be in system libraries, it is normal not to find any definition for them.
-Still, the value analysis needs source code in order to work.
-Without it, it can only guess what each function does from the function's prototype, which is both inaccurate and likely incorrect.
+The warning indicates that the value analysis is trying to infer an assigns clause for the function.
+This will be explained in detail later (7.2), but for now the important part is that the value analysis needs either source code or an ACSL specification in order to work.
+Without those, it can only guess what each function does from the function's prototype, which is both inaccurate and likely incorrect.